Cindy

 Bio

-I received my bachelor’s degree at Westminster College and my Master’s of Clinical Mental Health Counseling from Walden University in Minnesota.
+Kellie received her bachelor’s degree at Westminster College and her Master’s of Clinical Mental Health Counseling from Walden University in Minnesota.

-I have 19 years of experience working with individuals who have autism and specialize in working with kids.
-I use a variety of evidence-based therapeutic modalities including Cognitive behavioral therapy and dialectical behavioral therapy and use a person centered approach to assist clients with being able to see themselves more clearly and to be able to stay in touch with their true self.
+She has 19 years of experience working with individuals who have autism and specializes in working with kids.
+She uses a variety of evidence-based therapeutic modalities including Cognitive Behavioral Therapy and Dialectical Behavioral Therapy and uses a person-centered approach to assist clients with being able to see themselves more clearly and to be able to stay in touch with their true self.

-In my spare time I like to spend time with my family, reading, doing crafts, and I love the outdoors and going camping.
+In her spare time she likes to spend time with her family, read, and do crafts, and she loves the outdoors and going camping.

 josh@lotusslc.org